 Next to the Inflata Ball Pool was a really fun activity called the Tipping Slide.
 This slide moves, so as it lowers you need to try and run up the ramp to reach the top and then hold on tight as the slide raises higher.
 This definitely tests your skills and as it climbs you can't help but slide down.

 There were also an incredible four other slides in the arena and I still think it is really clever how they have managed to fit this all in.
 Two of the slides have bumps, whilst the other two are near vertical drop slides, which are definitely not for the faint hearted.
-I'm not going to lie, I passed on these as my nerves couldn't cope, but my husband and daughter loved them and went on several times.
+I'm not going to lie, I passed on these as my nerves couldn't cope, but my daughter loved them and went on several times.

 I was very impressed by just how many staff there actually were on hand throughout the arena.
 Some were supervising the slides and other activities, whilst others were bouncing around the arena collecting stray balls or just simply ensuring that everyone was ok.
 I also liked the fact that there was a separate much smaller arena for little ones aged under 4.
 This is in an enclosed area at the very front called Inflata Tots and means that even the youngest of children can enjoy the experience, without having to share with the more active older children and adults in the main bouncing arena.